-In the beginning, I practiced the Conscious Breathing Retraining Program regularly with the Relaxator Breathing Retrainer when driving to and from work.
+In the beginning, I practiced the Conscious Breathing Retraining Program regularly with the Relaxator when driving to and from work.
 That routine broke up for several reasons, but awareness of my breathing is always there, somewhere in the back of my mind, when I’m in the car.
-Normally, I breathe about four or five harmonious breaths per minute.
+Normally, I only breathe about four or five harmonious breaths per minute.

 I can now breathe through my nose during physical activity

 When I focus on my breathing when giving massages, I find it easier to calm down, which automatically makes it easier for my clients to calm down during treatment, too.
 I massage a lot of professional athletes in Sweden’s cross country and biathlon national teams, and it’s not uncommon for them to have a tense relationship with their breathing habits.

 When I get them to relax during the treatment, their breathing improves.
 I have also noticed that when I am able to get their core muscles to relax, it’s easier for them to breathe more effectively.
 Instead of them breathing shallow, up in the chest, they breathe low, down into the stomach, which is more effective.